Manu Needhi: Soundtrack

-Release

-The film received positive reviews upon release and many appreciated Vadivelu's comedy.
+Reception

-ChennaiOnline wrote "The screenplay is well etched with the right dose of humour, action and sentiment.
+Dinakaran wrote, "Director J.Thambi Ramaiya has written the story and screenplay following the cinematic style of his guru director P.Vasu.
+The grandeur that marks the picturization makes us feel how great the co-operation extended by the producer might have been".
+Chennai Online wrote "The screenplay is well etched with the right dose of humour, action and sentiment.
 It is only in the second half that the director gets a bit distracted and includes new characters [..]".
-A critic BBThots noted "strong performances by a couple of senior artistes and the occasionally funny comedy sequences prevent this otherwise familiar village story from being too boring".
 The Hindu wrote "Manuneedhi has nothing new to offer.
 Just the same old plot handled in just about the same old way!".
 New Straits Times wrote "Catch this movie if you like countryside-based stories".
+Krishna Chidambaram of Kalki called it just average.